Tuesday, November 14, 2017

 40. Was It All Worth It

-With a hefty number of pop hits, (which the band was still fully committed to writing at the time they began work on The Miracle mind you), "Was It All Worth It" kicks out the jams more or less to something closer to a guitar-bass-drums number.
+With a hefty number of pop hits, (which the band was still fully committed to writing at the time they began work on The Miracle), "Was It All Worth It" kicks out the jams as a guitar-bass-drums number.
 It holds up as the best thing on the album and even with plenty of keyboard tinting, it still may be the heaviest Queen song of all time.
-Roger Taylor's immense drum sound, (which is immense even by his standards), certainly plays a role.
+Roger Taylor's immense drum sound, (which is immense here even by his steadfast standards), certainly plays a role.

 39. Procession/Father to Son

-Both sides to Queen's sophomore album Queen II acting as a medley, this provides an ideal time to throw two tracks together for inclusion on this list with the instrumental intro "Procession" seguing directly into "Father to Son".
-Both are Brian May songs, the former a quiet funeral march and the latter a part acoustic, part heavy, and typically grandiose piece with a big chorus.
+Since both sides of Queen's sophomore album Queen II act as a medley, this provides an ideal time to throw two tracks together for inclusion on this list with the instrumental intro "Procession" seguing directly into "Father to Son".
+Both are Brian May songs, the former a quiet funeral march and the latter a part acoustic, part heavy, and a typically grandiose piece with a big chorus.
 May ran his guitar through John Deacon's custom amp for both, giving it that somewhat muted sound during the quiet moments.

 38. Life Is Real (Song for Lennon)